SiemensCyberUnicorn/challenge-3/challenge-3.md

 # spot-the-spotter

-connect to Patricia Mauricio on LinkedIn ( she caught a pink Unicorn ) leave a like in her latest post and tell us how many free seats we have in Portugal #lxtechhub
+connect to Patricia Mauricio on LinkedIn ( she caught a cyber Unicorn ) leave a like in her latest post and tell us how many free seats we have in Portugal #lxtechhub